« Good Practice Guide

 When is the best time to do it?

-Kayaking can be done all year round on the Dorset coast but you should always check the weather, tides and currents before you go.
+Kayaking in Dorset can be done all year round on the Dorset coast but you should always check the weather, tides and currents before you go.
 During winter months the water is colder, winds stronger, there are rougher seas and less hours of daylight – this all needs to be taken into consideration.

 What to look out for